bottlelee/ansible-elk-deploy/README.md

 1. At least 4 CPUs, 8GB ram, 148G free disk space.

 ## Steps ##
-1. Copy `hosts.sample` to `hosts`, and edit it base on your real environment.
+1. Copy `hosts.ini.sample` to `hosts`, and edit it base on your real environment.
 1. Run `ansible-playbook 00-download.yml` if you haven't got any packages.
 1. Run `ansible-playbook 01-env_init.yml` to initial all your hosts.
 1. Run `ansible-playbook 03-deploy_elasticsearch.yml` to deploy elasticsearch cluster.